onqtam/headjack/docs/why/2_SYSTEM.md

 why do they make packaging that's impossible to reuse/recycle and is composed of multiple different types of material?

+Ecocide - insects are dying at 2% per year

 > "The greatest shortcoming of the human race is our inability to understand the exponential function." - [Albert Allen Bartlett](https://en.wikipedia.org/wiki/Albert_Allen_Bartlett#:~:text=%22The%20greatest%20shortcoming%20of%20the%20human%20race%20is%20our%20inability%20to%20understand%20the%20exponential%20function.%22)